CarCareTruth Score

 Buy it if you maintain smooth finished leather (car seats, boots, saddles, tack) and will run the two-step Bick 1 then Bick 4 routine the brand designs it around.
 Skip it if you want a single spray that cleans and conditions in one pass, if your main job is removing months-old set-in stains, or if you need to clean suede, nubuck, or roughout, which Bickmore says this product is not for.

 No signal word and no GHS classification: SDS §2 lists no hazard categories, and SDS §15 confirms the product is Prop 65 free.
-SDS §8 states respiratory protection is not required in normal use and recommends protective glasses.
+SDS §8 recommends protective safety glasses and overalls to limit skin contact, and states respiratory protection is not required in normal use provided ventilation is adequate.
 The pH 10.0-12.0 alkalinity is a leather-care consideration handled by the mandated conditioning step, not a chemical health hazard.
 Water-based formula with VOC content below 5 percent by weight and no aquatic toxicity in SDS §12.

 Bick 1 is an alkaline cleaner (SDS §9 pH 10.0-12.0) designed to strip dirt, oils, sweat, and salt from smooth finished leather.
 Bickmore explicitly instructs following every Bick 1 application with Bick 4 Leather Conditioner, because the cleaning step can leave leather dry.
 Used as that two-step system on standard OEM automotive leather, community evidence over many years shows no widespread drying or color-lift problems.
 Using it alone without conditioning afterward is not how the manufacturer intends it.